melodygr/Time_Series_project/README.md

 ### Conclusions

-* All training data outperformed the test data.
+* All training data far outperformed the test data, indicating some overfitting.
 * The models are all very skewed because of the market crash in 2009.
 * Columbus and Daytona had very large confidence intervals and overly high forecasts.
 * Chattanooga has outperformed even the confidence intervals of the model.